NE-/Learning_Notes/Languages/Assembly/General.md

 - Set if the last instruction was a subtraction, reset if it was addition.
 - Common when using binary coded decimal mode.

 # Memory
 - Storage for software.
-- Referred to by a numeric address (usually 1 byte).
+- Referred to by a numeric address.
 - *Address Bus* - wires that connect the CPU to Memory.
 - *Bank Switching* - memory map "switches" between areas of memory.
 Useful for accessing more memory than within a given confined space.
 - *Memory Mapped Ports* - We can access I/O ports from a normal memory space rather than with special commands.
 Machine dependent.